-How To Prevent Spider Mites on Plants Naturally
+How To Prevent Spider Mites on Plants Naturally?

 Keep Leaves Clean & Hydrated

-Dusty leaves on plants experiencing water stress are a favorite breeding ground for spider mites.
+Dusty leaves on plants experiencing water stress are a favourite breeding ground for spider mites.
 Periodically wiping off dirty leaves is an effective way to discourage them.
 Be sure to water your plants properly.
 Additionally, a leaf shine can be helpful periodically.

 Maintain a High Humidity Level